marijnh/Eloquent-JavaScript/04_data.md

 JavaScript's `==` operator, when comparing objects, will return `true` only if both objects are precisely the same value.
 Comparing different objects will return `false`, even if they have identical contents.
-There is no “deep” comparison operation built into JavaScript, which looks at object's contents, but it is possible to write it yourself (which will be one of the [exercises](data#exercise_deep_compare) at the end of this chapter).
+There is no "deep" comparison operation built into JavaScript, which looks at object's contents, but it is possible to write it yourself (which will be one of the [exercises](data#exercise_deep_compare) at the end of this chapter).